lynzz/help-center/README.md

 ⚠️ **Warning: This project is currently under development and not ready for production use.
 Use at your own risk.**

-This is a Help Center application using Turbo for multi-project management, including a Strapi backend API, Next.js frontend, and shadcn/ui as the frontend UI library.
+This is a Help Center application using Turbo for multi-project management, including a Strapi backend API and a React frontend with shadcn/ui and Vite.

 ## Getting Started